kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 AKS validates readiness (PDBs, quota, API breaks) but misses nuanced or delayed post‑upgrade degradations.
 For many, an upgrade feels like an atomic, black‑box operation with limited control.
 In Rolling nodepool upgrades, operators must watch their own metrics and manually time an abort with higher toil and risk.
 The upcoming Blue/Green flow adds soak and batch drain/cutover mechanics, but it still lacks metrics‑based intervention; there are no first‑class gates to automate proceed/abort/rollback.
 The gap: upgrade‑integrated, SLO‑aware guardrails.

+We also need first-class pre-upgrade gates for control plane upgrades (abort-only) so platform and application SLOs can be validated before any control plane changes are applied.
+Control plane gates are abort-only (no rollback) but allow operators to prevent risky control-plane operations when SLOs are not satisfied.

 Example problems observed during/after upgrade:
 - Latency regressions after upgrade
 - Error‑rate spikes after version/image changes